wasim-ullah/wasim-blog/content/post/16-key-performance-indirectors-of-any-sales-funnel.md

 Key Performance Indicators (KPIs) can be tracked by some of the most commonly used metrics.
-However, variations of these metrics depends upon your business goals.
+However, variations of these metrics depend upon your business goals.

 ## Awareness
 <ul>